AndyS005/Divido-2.0/README.md

 Divido

 A receipt-splitting app for group dining.
-Scan a receipt, join a shared session with everyone at the table, and each person claims what they had — Divido handles the maths.
+Scan a receipt, join a shared session with everyone at the table, and each person claims what they had, Divido does the rest.

 How it works
 Scan — a receipt photo is run through on-device OCR (Google ML Kit) to extract words and their positions.